encolajs/encolajs-form-controller/docs/ui-integration/vanilla-javascript.md

 # Vanilla JavaScript Integration

-This example demonstrates a complete form implementation using EncolaJS Form Controller with vanilla JavaScript and Zod validation.
+This example demonstrates a complete form implementation using EncolaJS Form Controller with vanilla JavaScript and EncolaJS Validator.
 The example uses a scalable, path-based approach for handling form fields and error display.

 <ClientOnly>
     <LiveDemo :component="VanillaJs"></LiveDemo>